b3i-gh/beachvolleycourts/README.md

 # todo:
-* booking
-    * TEST: findBookingById > found / not found
-    * TEST: findBookingsByScheduleById > found / not found
-    * TEST: save > date before now
-    * TEST: save > dates outside of the schedule
-    * TEST: save > ok
-* when you create a booking you should test the maximum capacity of a schedule slot

 * Administrative Options (Booking Confirmation, Payment Confirmation, Direct Course Input, Forced Booking Cancellation)
 * Graphic interface
+* when you create a booking you should test the maximum capacity of a schedule slot
+* find schedules by date, time period?
+* filter schedules by only free slots?
 * Weekend Reservation Requests